 Sensitivity and specificity:-

 Sensitivity and Specificity are the terms commonly used by the medical people.
 Sensitivity is a ratio of true positive results of a test or procedure to the sum of true and false positives of the same.
-Specificity of the same test or procedure, similarly, is the ratio of true negativity to a sum of true and false negatives.
-Considered together, sensitivity and specificity tell the physician of the appropriateness of the procedure or test.
+The specificity of the same test or procedure, similarly, is the ratio of true negativity to a sum of true and false negatives.
+Considered together, sensitivity and specificity tell the physician the appropriateness of the procedure or test.

 Hypothesis testing:-